 Does It Work?

 The simple answer is “Yes”.
 If you need a device to water evenly around trees and shrubs this product does the trick.
-By simply placing it around the tree or shrub and adjusting the water flow with the valve, this is a good product.
+Simply place it around the tree or shrub and adjust the water flow with the valve.
 The soil around the tree or shrub is watered evenly all at one time.